Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Results

 \subsubsection{Operational boundaries of MolAS}

-The behaviour of MolAS deteriorates on PoseX-SD and PoseBusters once relaxation is enabled and in several cross-benchmark settings.
+The behaviour of MolAS deteriorates on PoseX-SD and PoseBusters under the post-processing regimes and in several cross-benchmark settings.
 We therefore examined these regimes in more detail, (i) focusing on how the selector distributes its choices across the portfolio, (ii) whether those choices are conditionally reliable, and (iii) how the embedding space and algorithm landscape affect the performance.

-Fig.~\ref{fig:in_domain_top_3} displays the selection frequencies and performances of the top-selected algorithms across benchmarks ordered by MolAS’ performance.
-Taken together, these benchmarks form a clear spectrum of selection patterns.
-At one end lies a collapse of MolAS’ selection distribution onto a single dominant solver, typically the solver most frequently chosen by the VBS, whereas the VBS itself generally exhibits a much flatter, multi-modal preference structure.
-This behaviour characterises benchmarks on which MolAS fails to improve upon the SBS.
-For example, in \textit{PoseX-SD (relax)}, MolAS selects \textbf{SurfDock (relax)} in roughly \textbf{75\%} of test cases, whereas the VBS uses it in fewer than \textbf{20\%} of instances, with the second most frequent MolAS choice trailing by over 60 percentage points.
-Similar collapses occur in \textit{PoseX-SD (mixed)} and \textit{PoseBusters (MM-min)}.

-At the opposite end of the spectrum - benchmarks where MolAS substantially outperforms the SBS - the selection distribution is more balanced.
-The most frequently selected method is either not the dominant VBS choice (as in \textit{MOAD-curated} and \textit{PoseX-CD (relax)}), or its frequency closely mirrors the VBS’ own distribution (as in \textit{PoseX-CD (no relax)}).
-Between these two extremes lie the mid-performing benchmarks, which either overweight suboptimal solvers more than the oracle would (\textit{PoseX-SD (no relax)}) or exhibit a large top-3 block dominated by the VBS’ Selected@1 (\textit{PoseBusters (mixed/no MM-min)}).

-Across all benchmarks, MolAS achieves per-selection precision \emph{below 50\%}, yet still produces substantial gains on several datasets.
-This apparent discrepancy arises because precision is not decisive when the \textbf{oracle landscape is relatively flat}: if several algorithms achieve similar oracle scores, selecting any of the top two or three solvers often yields accuracy well above the SBS.
-In such `healthy' portfolios, MolAS can outperform the SBS even when it misidentifies the oracle-best algorithm, provided its choices remain in the top region of the solver hierarchy.
-Consistently, VBS@2 and VBS@3 already exceed SBS performance on these benchmarks, indicating that the oracle advantage is distributed across multiple solvers rather than concentrated in a single method (Appendix~\ref{app:verbose}).